VerticalVortex3 — Technical Overview

 Mini FAQ

 - Q: Where to place the choke? — A: At the shack entry point, especially in noisy RFI locations.
+The interface includes common‑mode suppression, but additional choking at the building entry often improves real‑world noise performance.

 Interested in more technical content?
 Subscribe to our updates for deep‑dive RF articles and lab notes: Subscribe here.